rust-lang/prev.rust-lang.org/faq.md

 ### `rustc` said a panic occurred in standard library code.
 How do I locate the mistake in my code?

 This error is usually caused by `unwrap()`ing a `None` or `Err` in client code.
 Enabling backtraces by setting the environment variable `RUST_BACKTRACE=1` helps with getting more information.
-Compiling in debug mode (the default for `cargo build` is also helpful).
+Compiling in debug mode (the default for `cargo build`) is also helpful.
 Using a debugger like the provided `rust-gdb` or `rust-lldb` is also helpful.

 <h2 id="low-level">Low-Level</h2>